 Unless the contrary intention appears, words defined in the FS(TB) Act (Cwlth) have the same respective meanings in this Division.

-8. Authorized APRA officer
+8. Authorised APRA officer

-(1) APRA may, in writing, authorize a person who is an APRA board member, or an APRA staff member, to perform the functions of an authorized APRA officer under a particular provision of this Division.
+(1) APRA may, in writing, authorise a person who is an APRA board member, or an APRA staff member, to perform the functions of an authorised APRA officer under a particular provision of this Division.

 (2) The functions necessary for the purposes of this section are conferred on APRA.